ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 Please note:
 - As there is no Microsoft official API yet, this feature is to be used at your own risk.
 - This feature does not work in simulation mode, because the user running the simulation does not have access to the signatures stored in another mailbox.
-- For mailboxes in Exchange Online: To delete manually created signatures (signatures that have not been created by Set-OutlookSignatures) you need to use New Outlook for Windows or Classic Outlook for Windows with its own roaming signature sync mechanism enabled, or you delete the signature both locally and in Outlook Web.<br>Else, manually created signatures will be re-downloaded from the cloud or re-uploaded to the cloud because Set-OutlookSignatures technically cannot detect the deletion.
+- For mailboxes in Exchange Online: To delete manually created signatures (signatures that have not been created by Set-OutlookSignatures) you need to use New Outlook for Windows or Classic Outlook for Windows with its own roaming signature sync mechanism enabled, or you delete the signature both locally and in Outlook Web.<br>Else, manually created signatures will be re-downloaded from the cloud or re-uploaded to the cloud because Set-OutlookSignatures and the Benefactor Circle add-on technically cannot detect the deletion.
   - When a signature exists in only one of two places, and both places can neither be permanently monitored nor provide an activity log: Has the signature been deleted in the one place, or has it been created in the other?
 This question cannot be answered.
-To avoid data loss, Set-OutlookSignatures always assumes the signature has been created.
+To avoid data loss, it is always assumed that the signature has been created.

 The process is very simple and straight forward.
-Set-OutlookSignatures goes through the following steps for each mailbox:
+The following steps are performed for each mailbox:
 1. Check if all prerequisites are met
 2. Download all signatures stored in the Exchange Online mailbox
   - This mimics Outlook's behavior: Roaming signatures are only manipulated in the cloud and then downloaded from there.